Blueprints

 Customize Your Preferred Onboarding Methods

-Configure your preferred login methods from a variety of authentication options including traditional, social, and passwordless methods.
+Configure your preferred login methods from a variety of authentication options including traditional, Social, Classical, SAML, WS-FED, AD, REST, Kerberos and Passwordless methods..

 Automatic Group and Role Assignment Configuration: